-Preheat a large skillet over medium heat for 3 to 4 minutes.
+For the stroganoff: Preheat a large skillet over medium heat for 3 to 4 minutes.
 Raise the heat to high and heat 1 tablespoon oil.
-Season half the beef with salt and pepper, add to the skillet, arranging it in a single layer, and saute, without stirring, until well-browned and still pinkish inside, about 1 to 2 minutes.
+Season half the beef with salt and pepper, add to the skillet, arranging it in a single layer, and cook without stirring until well-browned and still pinkish inside, 1 to 2 minutes.
 (It is key to only partially cook the meat at this stage, since it will be finish cooking later in the sauce.)
 Transfer to a large plate and set aside.
 Repeat with the remaining oil and beef.
 Discard any excess oil.

 Return the skillet to medium-high heat.
 Melt 2 tablespoons of the butter and, when the foaming begins to subside, add the mushrooms and cook, stirring occasionally, until well-browned, about 7 minutes.
 Season with salt and pepper to taste.
 Using a slotted spoon, transfer to the plate with the beef.

-Heat 4 tablespoons butter and, just as the foaming begins to subside, add the onion and cook, stirring, until lightly caramelized, about 5 minutes.
+Heat the remaining 4 tablespoons butter in the skillet; when the foaming begins to subside, add the onion and cook, stirring, until lightly caramelized, about 5 minutes.
 Add the tomato paste and cook, stirring, until lightly browned, about 1 minute more.
 Whisk in the flour and cook, stirring, for 1 minute.
 Pour in the beef broth and, whisking constantly, bring to a full boil.
 Remove from the heat.
-Whisk in the sour cream, mustard, and lemon juice and season with pepper to taste.
+Whisk in the sour cream, mustard and lemon juice and season with pepper to taste.
 Set the sauce aside covered.

-Bring a large pot of water to a boil, salt generously, and cook the noodles until tender but not mushy.
+Meanwhile, for the noodles: Bring a large pot of water to a boil, salt generously, and cook the noodles until tender but not mushy.
 Drain and transfer to a large bowl.
-Toss with the butter and season with pepper to taste.
+Toss with the butter and season with pepper.

 Copyright 2001 Television Food Network, G.P.
 All rights reserved